Speaking Schools’ COVID-19 Action Plan

 This will include:

-- Cleaning all regularly touched surfaces before and after classes with disinfectant;
+- Cleaning all regularly touched surfaces before and after classes with disinfectant; and

 Ongoing Online Programs